 This is a staggering number!
 But, in this day and age, it should come as no surprise.
 More and more employees value work flexibility and work/life balance over the other employee benefit schemes.

 After all, there are a lot of benefits to working from home.
 You needn’t entertain annoying and time-consuming gossip while you wait for your coffee to brew (hello productivity!)
 Lunch may involve gourmet spreads made from the comfort of your kitchen.
-You can set up an office environment conducive to your tastes rather than being tortured by fluorescent lighting bouncing off your nana’s beige cardigan coloured cubicle walls.
+You can set up an office environment conducive to your tastes rather than being tortured by fluorescent lighting bouncing off your nana’s beige cardigan colored cubicle walls.
 If it’s a lovely day outside, you can even opt to sit out on the patio with your laptop and listen to the birds chirping.

 Working from home, however, can also easily be over-glamorized.
-While all the above can be true, sometimes it can be a real push to get out of your pyjamas and even brush your teeth.
+While all the above can be true, sometimes it can be a real push to get out of your pajamas and even brush your teeth.
 It can also be a very isolating life where you’re starved of human connection if you’re not careful to intentionally seek it out.
-Am I painting a delightful picture of a gross, unwashed, anti-social and sun-deprived hermit?
+Am I painting a delightful picture of a gross, unwashed, anti-social, and sun-deprived hermit?

 Let’s not forget to mention the intense practice in self-discipline which many humans seem incapable of.
 Oh, and the assumption from everyone in your social circle that you don’t have a ‘real’ job and you’re just a full-time Netflix binge-watching moocher living off the smell of an oily rag.

 The social perks of an in-person work environment are not something to be shunned!
 Some days I feel I’d trade in my isolation just to hear Susan complain about the photocopy machine for the umpteenth time.
 Some.
 Rare.
 Days.